 - Sell the business (covered in session 14).

 - Liquidate the business and sell the assets.

 - If none of the first three possibilities are realistic, the last resort would be to file for bankruptcy.

 If your children or other family members are interested and qualified to run your business someday, now is the time to begin establishing a strategy to implement a successful transition plan.
 But be warned: according to a Bank of America study, while three out of four companies say they have a succession plan, fewer than 40% of businesses have actually implemented them.
 And just 15% of family businesses even make it to the second generation and even fewer to a third.

 So you have a choice: someone is going to end up dictating how your company's assets are transferred.
 If it's not you it will be someone who will be less invested in the outcome then you are.
 Instead, it's far better to start with a solid foundation which can be built upon by your successors.
-(From session 15 of the Starting My Own Business course.)
+(From session 15 of the Starting a Business course.)

 Planning family succession

 There is no simple answer in implementing succession.

 - It is expensive.
 Transferring business control and assets requires expensive, highly qualified professionals.

 - It will involve issues of management of the business, its ownership and taxes.